 DIY Monogrammed Burlap Runner

 You’ll also need to find a monogram font that looks good with your particular letter.
-I used Zallman Caps for my A but there are quite a few free monogram fonts at daFont that you might like better with your letter.
+I used Zallman Caps for my A, but there are quite a few free monogram fonts at daFont that you might like better.

-My plan had originally been to trace the letter through the burlap using a glass pane and a light beneath it.
-Would have been genius, too!
-It’s really that simple to do yourself but if you’re going the vinyl route like I had to…
+My original plan was to trace the letter through the burlap using a glass pane and a light beneath it.
+That would have been genius, too!
+It’s really that simple to do yourself, but if you’re going the vinyl route like I had to…

-Reverse your letters and cut from vinyl.
+Reverse your letters and cut them from vinyl.
 Weed the excess vinyl.

 Place appropriately on the runner, sticky side of the clear sheet down.
 The letter should appear the “right” way.
 It’s not such a big deal for an “A” but it would be for, say, an “R”.

-Apply strong pressure downward to heat set the vinyl to the burlap.
-I went too heavy with the heat on my first go and the vinyl just melted right on up like it had caught fire and shrank away.
+Apply strong pressure downward to heat and set the vinyl to the burlap.
+I went too heavy with the heat on my first go, and the vinyl just melted right on top like it had caught fire and shrank away.
 It was crazy!

-Start with your heat in about the middle of your iron and see how that goes.
-You can increase the heat if you need to, but on a cotton setting like I would do with tees this stuff didn’t pan out at all!
-In my second attempt I still had the heat too high and the vinyl dimpled but it’s only noticeable from very close up.
+Start with the heat in the middle of your iron and see how that goes.
+You can increase the heat if you need to, but on a cotton setting like I would do with tees, this stuff didn’t pan out at all!
+In my second attempt, I still had the heat too high and the vinyl dimpled, but it’s only noticeable from a close-up.

-I used a 72″ runner for my circle table and I love it.
-I’ve got my Pioneer Woman pitcher and salt and pepper shakers in the middle of the table and a gorgeous bouquet my Rob brought home to get me out of a nasty snit!
+I used a 72″ runner for my circle table, and I love it.
+In the middle of the table, I’ve got my Pioneer Woman pitcher, salt and pepper shakers, and a gorgeous bouquet my Rob brought home to get me out of a nasty snit!

-I think we both like it well enough for everyday use but it’s also going to be very pretty when I get my Thanksgiving centerpiece going!
+We both like it well enough for everyday use, but it will also be pretty when I start my Thanksgiving centerpiece!